-Impact x Likelihood = Primary Risk Rating i.e.
+Impact x Likelihood = Primary Risk Rating i.e. 2 x 3 = 6

-The total score for each risk shall be recorded in the Risk Map as the Primary Risk, i.e. the overall impact of the risk on Freebridge's operations without any management controls or actions to mitigate the risk.
+The total score for each risk shall be recorded in the Risk Register as the Inherent Risk, i.e. the overall impact of the risk on Freebridge's operations without any management controls or actions to mitigate the risk.

-Step 4: Secondary 'Scoring' of the Risks (with controls in place): The Secondary Risk Assessment is to re-consider the risk and the effectiveness of the controls and/or activities to mitigate the impact and likelihood of the risk.
+Step 4: Secondary/Residual 'Scoring' of the Risks (with controls in place): The Residual Risk Assessment is to re-consider the risk and the effectiveness of the controls and/or activities to mitigate the impact and likelihood of the risk.
 The scoring (as above) is repeated to create the residual (or remaining) risk score.